ahummons/cards/_posts/2020-01-10-new-technology.markdown

 categories: jekyll update
 img: new-technology.jpg
 ---
 New Loanable Equipment and technology is available for in-house and out of library use.
-Most items circulation for 1-2 weeks.
+Most items circulate for 1-2 weeks.
 Certain items must stay in the library.
 ..You can check out even more technology at the Access Services Desk at the JTR Library.
 ...